What is a Guardian ad Litem?

-A. A Guardian ad Litem (GAL) is a trained volunteer who is appointed by the court to advocate for the best interests of an abused or neglected child.
-In court, the GAL –along with an assigned GAL Program Attorney -- serves as an important voice for the child.
+A Guardian ad Litem (GAL) is a trained volunteer who is appointed by the court to advocate for the best interests of an abused or neglected child.
+In court, the GAL –along with an assigned GAL Program Attorney — serves as an important voice for the child.

-A. We would never ask you to do anything or go anywhere that makes you feel unsafe or that puts you in danger.
+We would never ask you to do anything or go anywhere that makes you feel unsafe or that puts you in danger.
 Nothing in life is risk free, but we do not believe that working as a GAL volunteer is any more dangerous than living your normal life.
-We will always recommend that you take reasonable precautions much as you would when making decisions about yourself and your family.
+We will always recommend that you take reasonable precautions, much as you would when making decisions about yourself and your family.
 If you are at all uncomfortable with any situation, you can take a social worker, another GAL, staff member, or police officer on a home visit if you need to.
-You can also arrange meetings in public places; if a volunteer is unable to attend court or a meeting, a GAL staff member will attend in his or her place.
+You can also arrange meetings in public places.